epfl-scitas/spack-sdploy/docs/sdploy.md

 the system).
 The metadata key is used internally by sdploy and it is used to group sections with the same functionality (in this case, PE sections).

-## The Packages
+## Adding packages to the stack

-At the minimum, a list of packages must have the following structure:
+We add a package to the stack by defining a list of packages and including the package in this list.
+At the minimum, a list of packages must have the following
+structure:

     core:
       metadata: